suFi7867/gym.com/README.md

 - All Users Data
 - Can Delete Product From DB
 - Can Add Product to DB
+- Track Users Data
+- Live Sales and Revenue
+- Pending Purchase Future Revenue

 ## 🚀 User Features
 - Login and Signup User Account
-- Product Sorting Based on Price, Rating and Name
+- Product Visit
 - My Orders Section for details of all ordered item
 - Wishlist Add and Remove Items
 - Cart Add and Remove Items